 As hours went by with most of the video successfully filmed, celebs and their friends called it a night, leaving me and a fairly small handful of people hanging out to watch until the very end.
 “Final set,” yelled one assistant.

 A producer then came to me and asked how I’d feel about wearing a giant panda costume.
 I assumed he was kidding and that it was his way of telling me to move or get out.
 But he was serious; it was in the script.
 Very few guys were left in the room at the time, and the wearer of the costume had to be tall, so there were actually very few candidates.
 I stand 6-3 and could handle it.

 Faced with a choice, I could call it a night and leave with no involvement in the video, or rock a panda costume in a club.

 How could I pass on such a prestigious opportunity?
 I said yes.

-I’ll leave it to you to check out how the video turned out, but I will describe my scene: A flock of hot girls, a giant chicken and a panda bear (me, the editor of InsideHoops.com) are entering a nightclub.
-I’m in the middle, surrounded by the girls, with one holding my hand and leading me into the club.
-The giant chicken is in the back.
+I’ll leave it to you to check out how the video turned out, but I will describe my scene: A flock of hot girls, a giant chicken and a panda bear (me, the editor of InsideHoops.com) enter the nightclub.
+And… that’s it.
+The rest got cut.